My Calling- To Grok

 (Humorous tilt added by me, but otherwise this is roughly what she said)

-I’m not sure if there were more, but these two stuck in my head because of what insued.
+I’m not sure if there were more, but these two stuck in my head because of what ensued.
 With the elimination of cache, you could hear almost every engineer in the audience groan in horror, and roughly similar may have occurred with the death of low level languages.
-The questions at the end of the seminar were roughly 90% “How do we handle the discrepency between CPU speed and memory speed without cache”, “How could any low level general purpose language be completely displaced by a high level language”, etc. And through this, I’m doing a combination of laughing, crying, and shaking my head.
-This seems a classic issue of miscommunication.
+The questions at the end of the seminar were roughly 90% “How do we handle the discrepancy between CPU speed and memory speed without cache”, “How could any low level general purpose language be completely displaced by a high level language”, etc. This was a classic issue of miscommunication.

 The Death of Cache